isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Having a VTP (Air) does not guarantee travellers a ticket on a designated VTL (Air) flight to Singapore.
 Travellers are responsible for obtaining their own tickets.
 Similarly, having a ticket on a designated VTL (Air) flight to Singapore does not guarantee a VTP (Air).

-#### 2. I have a VTP and I meet all the requirements under the VTL.
-However, I did not manage to get a ticket on a designated VTL flight to Singapore.
+#### 2. I have a VTP (Air) and I meet all the requirements under the VTL (Air).
+However, I did not manage to get a ticket on a designated VTL (Air) flight to Singapore.
 Will I still be allowed to enter Singapore?

-As required under the VTL <a href="/vtl/conditions">Conditions</a>, a VTP holder must arrive in Singapore on a designated VTL flight.
-Short-term visitors and long-term pass holders who did not arrive on a designated VTL flight to Singapore may be denied entry into Singapore.
+As required under the VTL (Air) <a href="/vtl/conditions">Conditions</a>, a VTP (Air) holder must arrive in Singapore on a designated VTL (Air) flight.
+Short-term visitors and long-term pass holders who did not arrive on a designated VTL (Air) flight to Singapore may be denied entry into Singapore.

 Singapore Citizens and Permanent Residents may return home to Singapore regardless, but will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN)</a> and COVID-19 test requirements upon entry into Singapore.